nelmio/NelmioApiDocBundle/Resources/doc/index.md

 #### Accessing Specific API Views

-The `Default` view can be found at the normal location.
+The `default` view can be found at the normal location.
 Other views can be found at `http://your.documentation/<view name>`.

 For instance, if your documentation is located at: